“FATAL FOUR OSHA” Leading Cause of Deaths in the Construction Industry.

 Deaths in the construction industry in 2019 were 1,061.
 Around 20% of all Occupational deaths in the U.S.A. are related to the construction industry.
 The construction industry hence requires special attention to workplace safety and health protocols.
 In addition, all companies must comply with OSHA guidelines to avoid fatal injuries and violation penalties.

 With the 80/20 rule, four deadly construction-related hazards result in around 60% of construction-related deaths.
-Since OSHA 30-Hour Construction training will enable workers to correctly identify, manage and prevent potential site hazards such as Focus Four and other unpredictable ones, it is advised that workers opting for a supervisory role in the construction industry get enroll in this online training course to ensure workplace safety.
+Since OSHA 30-Hour Construction training will enable workers to correctly identify, manage and prevent potential site hazards such as Focus Four and other unpredictable ones, it is advised that workers opting for a supervisory role in the construction industry get enrolled in this online training course to ensure workplace safety.

 In this article, we will focus on eliminating 60% of fatal injuries by emphasizing the construction industry’s four malignant causes of death.
 A total of 637 deaths are caused by the construction industry’s Fatal Four accidents.